 There are many incredible things to note about Paris, one of which is lesser-known but is one of the best parts about travelling to Paris: the Paris metro!
 Paris has an excellent underground train system, known as the Métro (short for Chemin de Fer Métropolitain i.e. Metropolitan Railways).
 And it is definitely something worth noting – and using!

-Using the metro in Paris is much like using other metro systems around the world, so if you are stressed about using this mode of public transportation, don’t be worried or panicked.
+Using the metro in Paris is much like using most other metro systems around the world, so if you are stressed about using this mode of public transportation, don’t be worried or panicked.

-Although you will probably take the RER subway train from the airport to Paris, don’t be confused: RER isn’t the name for “French subway train”, and only a few large stations service the RER network of trains.
+Although you will probably take the RER subway train from the airport to Paris, do not get confused by this common error: RER isn’t the name for “French subway train”, and only a few large stations service the RER network of trains.
 You can find out more about the metro on the Paris metro website (ratp.fr).

 Related Read: A Guide to Paris for Beginners

 A guide to using the metro in Paris

 You’ll want to look for the Métro stations, marked with a large “M” sign.

 The very first thing that you need to know is that there are 16 Métro lines (lignes) (1-14, 3bis and 7bis) on which trains travel all day at intervals of a few minutes between 5AM and 12:30AM (Saturday night/Sunday morning: 01:30AM), stopping at all stations on the line.
 Times for the trains can be seen on an electronic scroll board above the platform – they are hard to miss, don’t worry.
 Line 14, which is fully automated, is called the Méteor.